 To take some of the load off Runway 4R arrivals (which primarily impact the town of Milton) the MIT study proposes several new flight paths for use when winds blow from the north or northeast.
 This is known as the "Northeast Flow" runway configuration and is currently the only configuration that spares Hull from Logan overflights.
 As proposed in the MIT study, aircraft on the 4R approach would avoid Milton by cutting across the Hull peninsula.
 Should any of these Runway 4R alternatives be enacted, our town would stand alone as the only Massachusetts community impacted by all four runway configurations, with the potential for overflights 24 hours a day, 7 days a week, 365 days a year.
-Block Two was scheduled for public discussion in the spring of 2018, but that date has been postponed by Massport, purportedly until later this year.
+Block Two was scheduled for public discussion in the spring of 2018, and again for fall 2018, but those public hearings were not held and Massport has yet to announce a future meeting date.